niplav/site/reviews.md

 Read this as part of a [comprehensive information gathering](https://www.lesswrong.com/posts/9LXxgXySTFsnookkw/exercises-in-comprehensive-information-gathering).
-Good here too, but so dry that it sometimes feels like fucking a skeleton.
+Good there, but so dry that it sometimes felt like fucking a skeleton.

 Uses sigmoid curve-fitting far too much: They can't be relied upon for prediction, [especially if the inflection point is not in the data